 We share about our bone broth tonics daily, but we realized that we don’t often dive into the nitty gritty of what bone broth actually is, how it’s made, and the full list of amazing benefits.
 In fact, it’s been a while since our last blog post about it.
 So today, we’re diving in!
 We’re sharing it all in what is best described as a bone broth 101 post.
 We hope it helps you see just how big of a favor you’re doing for your body when you consume bone broth regularly.

 What is bone broth?

-Often referred to as stock, bone broth is a traditional food that has been used throughout history.
+Often mistakenly referred to as stock (they are two different things!), bone broth is a traditional food that has been used throughout history.
 In many cultures, bone broth has long been enjoyed for its flavor, nutrition, and comforting nature.
 And in ancient China, gelatin (a key nutrient found in bone broth) was prized for its ability to support the health of the gut, skin, and joints.

 But until relatively recently, bone broth and all of its healing properties had largely been forgotten.
 Especially in the Standard American Diet, which consists largely of muscle meats, most of us rarely consume the nutrients that bone broth has to offer.
 Here at FOND, we’re out to change that!

 How to make bone broth